AndreVarandas/clash-royale-api/README.md

 Official API Link [https://developer.clashroyale.com](https://developer.clashroyale.com)

+## Important note

+This wrapper will only work from a nodejs server app.
+The official clash royale api is, unfortunately, blocking requests done directly from the browser.

 ## Getting started

 In order to use the official api, you will need a token.
 This token can be obtained at the Official API website [https://developer.clashroyale.com](https://developer.clashroyale.com).